Replacement sliding door lock - Pat 3596954

 It can be switched to work both left and right on your door:

-A quick learner from San Francisco says:
+Quick Learner from San Francisco

 Dear Mike,